 Sunset Corners is located on the west side of Lake Forest on Waukegan Road.
 It is home to Sunset Foods, Sushi Kushi Toyo, True Value, and many other retail and service-oriented stores.

 Forest Square is located on the west side of Lake Forest on Waukegan Road.
 It is home to Starbucks, Lou Malnati's, Jimmy Johns, and many other retail stores, service-oriented businesses, and offices.
 In 2021, Forest Square welcomed The Station and Everett Farm, two new restaurants to the area.
 It is also adjacent to the Metra Milwaukee District North (MD-N) train line.

 Conway Park at Lake Forest is located on Route 60, just east of I-94.
-It is home to many international corporations such as Abbott, Chicago Bears, Conway Farms, Pfizer, Idex, Pactiv, Tenneco, Trustmark Insurance, and many other regional firms.
-In 2021, Conway Park will be home to a new hotel, The Forester, a Hyatt Place Hotel.
+It is home to many international corporations such as Abbott, Chicago Bears, Conway Farms, Pfizer, Pactiv, Trustmark Insurance, and many other regional firms.
+Conway Park is home to a hotel, The Forester, a Hyatt Place Hotel.

 There are three Lake Forest businesses located on the southern border along Route 41.
 They include Britt & Carter Company, Life Storage, and Lou's Garage.

 Please learn about the Lake Forest-Lake Bluff Chamber of Commerce!
 Visit the website.

 For Prospective BusinessesLake Forest is a business-friendly community, welcoming new businesses and corporations and supporting its established businesses and a strong relationship with its supportive Chamber of Commerce.
 If you are considering opening a business in Lake Forest or making changes to your existing establishment, we encourage you to contact Cathy Czerniak, Director of Community Development, to discuss your plans.
 Other local resources that may be helpful to you include: